 Planning Phase (Started March 2014)

 During the planning phase, public meetings are used to obtain input from property owners.
 Several improvement alternatives are developed and evaluated to determine the best solution.
 A recommended alternative is presented to the public for comment at the end of the planning phase.
 The planning phase of a project typically lasts 12 to 27 months.
-Design Phase (TBD)
+Design Phase (Time Frame TBD)

 During the design phase, construction drawings are developed for the alternative selected during the planning phase.
 Many details must be addressed including the determination of channel widths and lining types, utility relocations, and easement locations.
-The design phase of a project typically lasts 21 to 34 months.Permitting Phase (TBD)
+The design phase of a project typically lasts 21 to 34 months.Permitting Phase (Time Frame TBD)

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within railroad and NCDOT rights-of-way may also be obtained during this phase if necessary.
-The permitting phase of a project typically lasts 3 to 9 months; however, it may overlap other phases.Property Easement/Acquisition (TBD)
+The permitting phase of a project typically lasts 3 to 9 months; however, it may overlap other phases.Property Easement/Acquisition (Time Frame TBD)

 During the bid phase, the final plans will be circulated to qualified contractors for a competitive bidding process.
 By state law, the lowest responsible bidder is awarded the construction contract.
 The bid phase of a project typically lasts 5 to 6 months.

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
 Construction of proposed improvements will be supervised by City inspectors.
 Notifications of key construction dates will be mailed to residents prior to construction.
-Because projects vary in size, the construction phase of a project typically lasts less than 2 years, but due to the size of this project, the construction phase can be expected to last from 2 to 3 years.
+The construction phase of this project can last from 18 months to 2 years.